 5. Avoid Wearing Makeup on The Affected Area

-While you might feel the urge to cover up your blemishes, Ornstein urges against it if you want your skin to efficiently heal.
+While you might feel the urge to cover up your popped pimple, Ornstein urges against it if you want your skin to efficiently heal.
 “You want to let the skin breathe and heal properly without interference,” she explains.
 Also, avoid using any facial scrubs or masks on the pimple, as it might sting or further irritate the skin.

 6. Be Patient With the Healing Process

+If you’re wondering how long it takes a popped pimple to heal, you may not love the answer.
 Unfortunately, healing doesn’t happen overnight.
 While your skin is recovering, try and leave it alone.
 If you don’t, you may do even more damage to your skin.
 “Don’t try to pick the scab that might form, as it will leave your skin with a scar that will take a very long time to fade,” instructs Ornstein.
 Help boost the healing process by focusing on things that increase skin cell turnover rate.
 (We’re big fans of HUM Nutrition’s Mighty Night supplement, which helps support nighttime skin cell renewal.)

 7. Care For Leftover Scars

 Once the wound is no longer open, Ornstein suggests applying Vitamin E to reduce the appearance of scarring.
 If there is a scar, you can also apply a scar treatment morning and night.
 Vitamin C serums as well as retinol products will also help to fade the look of acne scars, so add one into your daily routine if you’re concerned about the aftermath of pimple popping.